ChainSafe/benchmark/README.md

 # Benchmark

+> This is an independently maintained fork of [@dapplion/benchmark](https://github.com/dapplion/benchmark).
+ This repo now maintains it's own versioning as `@chainsafe/benchmark` and release schedule.
+It was forked from the base of `@dapplion/benchmark@1.0.0` and new functionality was added.

 Ensures that new code does not introduce performance regressions with CI.
 Tracks:

 - Do PR against the base branch include a performance regression?